FedericoBruzzone/dotfiles/README.md

 The [Waybar](https://github.com/Alexays/Waybar/) is used as the status bar.
 The configuration files are located in the `~/.config/waybar/` directory.

+## Rofi

+[Rofi](https://davatorium.github.io/rofi/) is used as the application launcher.
+The configuration files are located in the `~/.config/rofi/` directory.

 ## Neovim

 This setup uses [neovim](https://neovim.io/) as the text editor.
 All installed plugins are managed via **lazy.nvim** and listed in the `lazy.lua` file.